 This seminar examines key topics in Aristotle's logic, physics and metaphysics.
 More specifically, through a systematic reading of passages in foundational texts such as (for example) the Posterior Analytics, the Categories, De interpretatione, the Topics, the De anima, the Physics, and the Metaphysics, the seminar examines and assesses Aristotle's philosophy and its contribution to central debates in the history of philosophy.
-Prerequisite: Any six (6) credit hours in the History of Philosophy (PHIL 2113, 2123, 2133, 2143, 2153, and 2163), or permission of the instructor.
+Prerequisite: PHIL 2113 and 212, or permission of the instructor.